Django Deployment in Linux Vps

 redirect_stderr=true

-Install nginx
+environment=LANG=en_US.UTF-8,LC_ALL=en_US.UTF-8 Install nginx

-as a webserver for our django web application.
+We will use Nginx as a webserver for our django web application.

 Issue the following commands to install nginx.